- 14.2–19.3 in

 Peregrine Falcons are very strong fliers and often reported to be the fastest bird in the world.
 Their average cruising flight speed is 24 to 33 mph, increasing to 67 mph when in pursuit of prey.
 When stooping, or dropping on prey with their wings closed, it's been calculated that Peregrine Falcons can achieve speeds of 238 mph.
 On researcher studied trained Peregrine Falcons while skydiving and described their body position while diving at 150 mph and 200 mph.
 When hunting, Peregrines start by watching from a high perch or by flapping slowly or soaring at great height.
 Stoops begin 300–3,000 feet above their prey and end either by grabbing the prey or by striking it with the feet hard enough to stun or kill it.
 They then catch the bird and bite through the neck to kill it.
 Peregrine Falcons do have other hunting methods, including level pursuit, picking birds out of large flocks, and occasionally even hunting on the ground.
 Though the Peregrine Falcon is an elite predator, it does have its own predators, including Gyrfalcons, eagles, Great Horned owls, and other Peregrines.

-Populations crashed in 1950-1970 because of DDT poisoning; eastern population extirpated.
-It was declared an Endangered Species, and extensive efforts were made to reestablish birds in East, beginning with the work of Tom Cade in 1970 at the Cornell Lab of Ornithology, which eventually developed into the Peregrine Fund.
+The Peregrine Falcon has slowly been recovering after populations crashed in 1950-1970 because of DDT poisoning; at this time the eastern population was extirpated and it was declared an Endangered Species.
+But since 1966 populations appear to have stabilized according to the North American Breeding Bird Survey.
+Partners in Flight estimates the global breeding population to be 140,000 with 17 percent spending some part of the year in the U.S., 5 percent in Canada, and 5 percent in Mexico.
+This U.S.-Canada Stewardship species rates a 9 out of 20 on the Continental Concern Score and is not on the 2012 Watch List.
+The Peregrine Falcon's recovery is due to pesticide bans and extensive efforts that were made to reestablish birds in East, beginning with the work of Tom Cade in 1970 at the Cornell Lab of Ornithology, which eventually developed into the Peregrine Fund.
 The species recovered enough to be removed from the Endangered Species List in 1999.
 You can help scientists learn more about this species by participating in Celebrate Urban Birds.